smart · Connected Car Mobile App

 Scope

-Research synthesis, IA, flows, prototypes, testing, and delivery support
+Research synthesis, IA, state flows, prototypes, testing, and delivery support

 Stage